 Joel Neto (b.
-1974) is a Portuguese author.
-He’s written eleven books in different genres and reached the national top selling lists with Arquipélago (novel, 2015) and A Vida no Campo (diary, 2016), both widely welcomed by the critics.
+1974) is a portuguese author and columnist.
+He’s written about a dozen books in different genres and reached the portuguese top selling lists with Arquipélago (novel, 2015), A Vida no Campo (diary, 2016), and Meridiano 28 (novel, 2018), all of them widely welcomed by the critics.

-He was born in the Azores islands and moved to Lisbon at the age of 18, in order to study International Affairs in Instituto Superior de Ciências Sociais e Políticas.
-After more than 15 years working as a reporter and an editor for most of the biggest newspapers and magazines in Portugal, he went back to his home island in 2012, to devote himself entirely to writing.
+Joel Neto was born in the Azores islands and moved to Lisbon at the age of 18, in order to study International Affairs in Instituto Superior de Ciências Sociais e Políticas.
+After 20 years in Lisbon, more than 15 of which working as a reporter and an editor for most of the biggest newspapers and magazines in Portugal, he went back to his home island in 2012, willing to devote himself entirely to writing.

-He’s been living in Terceira Island since then, in the company of his wife, translator Catarina F. Almeida, and their two dogs.
-They own a country house and grow their own garden.
+He’s been living in Terceira Island since then, in the company of his wife, translator Catarina Ferreira de Almeida, and their two dogs.
+They own a country house and grow their own garden and orchard.

 BUY JOEL NETO’S BOOKS HERE